Sydokiddo/odyssey/README.md

 ## **Information**

 For more information about Odyssey, please check out the [Wiki](https://github.com/Sydokiddo/odyssey/wiki)!
-(Wiki not available yet!)

 ## **Download**